Hurricane Frank (2010): Meteorological history

-Frank origins were from a from a difficult to track tropical wave that moved off the west coast of Africa.
+Frank originated from a difficult to track tropical wave that moved off the west coast of Africa.
 A large area of thunderstorms formed near the Windward Islands.
 Atmosphere convection fluctuated as its associated tropical wave moved across the Caribbean Sea and a mid-level circulation developed.
 Shower and thunderstorm activity increased as it crossed Central America, and a broad area of low pressure formed about 115 mi south of the Mexican coast on August 19.
 The system was in a favorable environment, thus gradual development was anticipated.
 On August 21, the atmospheric convection had become better organized, and it develop curved rainbands.
 On 1800 UTC August 21, advisories were initiated on Tropical Depression Nine-E while located roughly 205 mi (330 km) southeast of Salina Cruz, Mexico.

 Upon becoming a tropical cyclone, the storm was located in a favorable environment with sea surface temperatures near 30 C and fairly weak wind shear.
 As such, the National Hurricane Center (NHC) anticipated the storm to reach minimal hurricane intensity.
 Due to weak steering currents, the depression drifted westbound.
 Initially there was no change in organization, but on August 22, the cloud patterns improved.
 Based on estimates from the Tropical Analysis and Forecast Branch (TAFB), the depression was upgraded into Tropical Storm Frank on 1200 UTC August 22.
 Although deep convection had weakened, the NHC re-assessed the intensity at 60 mph (95 km/h) later that day.
 However, high levels of northeasterly wind shear caused the system to weaken slightly the next day, and by early August 24, the NHC was no longer forecasting the storm to become a hurricane.
 Despite the shear, there was a burst of deep convection later that day and a gradual increase in organization.
 Microwave imagery at 0834 and 1714 UTC showed a closed ring of thunderstorm activity that resembled an eye and by early August 25, the cyclone was just below hurricane intensity.